Strategies and initiatives

-The Victorian Government has announced its $46.5 million Towards Future Industries: Victoria's Automotive Transition Plan, to assist businesses, workers and communities throughout regional Victoria affected by the closure of automotive manufacturing to meet the challenges ahead.
+The Victorian Government has provided more than $100 million of targeted assistance as part of Towards Future Industries: Victoria's Automotive Transition Plan, to assist businesses and workers affected by the closure of major car manufacturing in Victoria.

 Small Business Victoria offers a range of support services for Victorian businesses to grow and expand, including access to:

 The Small business bus visits a variety of locations in Melbourne and regional Victoria, acting as a 'travelling office on wheels'.
 Bookings for a free 45 minute face-to-face consultation with an expert business mentor aboard the bus can be made through our website, as well as further details on the range of programs services.

 Mentoring services are provided by highly experienced business people with skills and qualifications in a wide range of industries and disciplines.

 Small Business Victoria workshops and events are available to Victoria's small businesses.
 Held at both metro and regional Victoria locations, Small Business Victoria workshops are run by experts in their field.
 The workshops cover a range of business topics from starting your business, understanding business planning essentials to improving time management and developing digital strategies for your business.